Traditional topography vrs. LiDAR. Accuracy, time and costs.

 Differences in Precision

-The finding is more than interesting, contrary to the hypothesis that the LiDAR survey does not reach the precisions of a conventional survey.
-The following are RMSE (Root mean square error) values, which is the error parameter between the captured data and the reference control points.
+The finding is more than interesting, contrary to the hypothesis that the LiDAR survey does not reach the precision of a conventional survey.
+The following are RMSE (Root mean square error) values, which is the error parameter between the captured data and the reference checkpoints.

 |Conventional topography||LiDAR lifting|

 If the above has surprised us, see what happened in terms of time reduction in a comparative way between the LiDAR method and the traditional method: